gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 ## Check which documents/invoices are payable

 We provide 2 ways of doing this.
-1. GiniHealth provides a variable for checking if the document is payable or not. `ExtractionResult` contains `isPayable`.
-This variable checks from extraction the `payment_state` of the document/invoice.
+1. GiniHealth provides a variable for checking if the document is payable or not.
+You can look for `payment_state` of the document/invoice.
+The document/invoice is payable if `payment_state` is `Payable`

 2. GiniHealth provides a method for checking if the document is payable or not.